lk-geimfari/mimesis/README.rst

 which can produce data related to people, food, computer hardware, transportation, addresses, internet and more.

+Data providers are **heavy objects** since each instance of provider keeps in memory all the data from the provider's JSON file so you **should not** construct too many providers.

 See `API Reference <https://mimesis.name/api.html>`_ for more info.